Lone Star, TX Demographics

 A map of Lone Star's Population by Race

-Of the 1,860 places in Texas, Lone Star is the 853rd most populous.
+Lone Star is ranked the 845th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lone Star was ranked the 853rd most populous place in the 2020 Census.

 Lone Star's White Population